 - Children engage and participate in a range of practical activities to enhance their learning; matching cards, show me games, flash card activities, translation games, and language detective games.

-For reading, we mainly use the ‘Oxford Reading Tree’ books that progress in-line with the phonics stage that the children are currently learning.
-Where appropriate, we use other books and schemes that we feel will add further interest and depth to this scheme.
+For reading, we mainly use the ‘Jolly Phonics’ books that progress in-line with the phonics stage that the children are currently learning.
+All pupils have access to the school library which is regularly updated with current reading material.
 Guided reading is taught regularly in every class and this enables children to unpick the knowledge and skills needed to fully understand a text.
-In addition, the school places much emphasis on children reading with an adult at least three times a week and uses community support to assist with this.
-Reading and the use of appropriate and progressive vocabulary across the curriculum is also encouraged, with topic related books being available in each class and the school library, to help children relate their learning in English to learning in the foundation subjects.
+In addition, the school places great emphasis on children reading with an adult at least three times a week and uses community support to assist with this.
+Reading and the use of appropriate and progressive vocabulary across the curriculum is also encouraged and detailed within curriculum progression sheets, with topic related books being available in each class and the school library, to help children relate their learning in English to learning in the foundation subjects.

 Reading is effective when:

 - Children progress from basic decoding of words to the more complex skills of inference and deduction

 - Children are taught to give opinions about the texts they read

 - Children are given the opportunity to read a variety of text types – both fiction, non-fiction and poetry.